 Steve let me borrow his BMW 1200GS Adventure AGAIN for a little trip with some buddies.

-My friend Brandon of 28 years calls up and say.
-“Want to go to Mongolia?”
-I reply, “Hell YA”.
-We rent 10 dollar a day Chinese made 150cc Mustangs in Ulaanbaatar, strap down our gear and literally start riding in the direction that LOOKS the coolest.
+My friend Brandon of 28 years called me up and said, “Want to go to Mongolia?”
+I replied, “Hell YA”.
+We rented ten dollar a day Chinese made 150cc Mustangs in Ulaanbaatar, strapped down our gear and rode in the direction that looked most interesting.

-We played rock, scissors, paper to see who would cross water first.
-When it was dry you could see many roads and drainage areas had washed out METERS deep so you often had no idea if your 150cc Mustang was going to sink to the bottom of a ditch when crossing.
+Brandon and I played rock, scissors, paper to see who would cross water first.
+When it was dry you could see many roads and drainage areas had trenches that were meters deep from washouts so you often had no idea if your 150cc Mustang was going be engulfed by a ditch or not.

-Good thing we had the 150cc Mustangs and not some BMW/KTM/ETC no one would have the knowledge or parts to fix!
+Good thing we had the 150cc Mustangs and not some BMW or KTM because no one would have had the knowledge or parts to fix them.

 Much of the time we felt like we were on another planet.

 Mongolia, possibly the only place left in the world that you can explore unimpeded by fences and property lines.
 We only ever checked to make sure we would get to gasoline at some point, we didn’t care much for roads which is a good thing because there aren’t many in Mongolia.

 A typical scene when riding in Mongolia.
 The cool part is you might pass through three or four totally different terrains in just one day.

 We made it to the top of ANOTHER mountain!
 What was on the other side?
 NOTHING!
 Time to ride to the next horizon!

 Many times I told Brandon, “Hold up a minute, I’m going to see if I can ride up there!”
 It’s amazing how well the 150cc Mustang handled the terrain I threw at it as long as you were willing to go slow and steady.